Expert Cerebral Palsy Claims Solicitors | London to Liverpool serving clients nationwide

 We offer free initial advice to discuss the potential of bringing a claim.

-Swain & Co. can advise on time limits for bringing a claim.
+Swain & Co Solicitors can advise on time limits for bringing a claim.
 In simple terms a claim for a child must be commenced within three years of a child reaching 18.

-If your child suffers with Cerebral Palsy and you would like to find out about the possibility of a medical/clinical negligence claim, contact Swain & Co.
-Solicitors today on 0800 0351 999
+If your child suffers from Cerebral Palsy and you would like to find out about the possibility of a medical/clinical negligence claim, contact Swain & Co Solicitors today on 0800 0351 999